LeeSlater/file-upload-tool/README.md

-# file-uploads #
+# file-upload-tool #

-This app can be included (details below) from any page on the website in order to generate uploaders, which the user can then utilise to upload files into the directory structure under repo/apps/file-uploads/uploads/.
+Once added to your server, this app can be included (details below) from pages on the website in order to generate file uploaders, which the user can utilise to upload files into the directory structure under file-upload-tool/uploads/.
+Note that you should take precautions to prevent public access to this directory.

-## File overview ##

-**uploads/**
-This is where the files will be uploaded to, usually categorised by formID and userFormID in an xform, replacements for these can optionally be defined if not being used on an xform.

-**uploader/include.js**
-JavaScript code to generate the uploaders' HTML, pull in the correct CSS and control the user experience when using the uploaders

-**uploader/upload.php**
-Called by the AJAX in include.php, this handles the saving of the files into the right place in the file system.

-**uploader/delete.php**
-Called by the AJAX in include.php, this handles the deletion of user-selected files.

-**uploader/stylesheets/**
-Storage for the stylesheets. 'default.css' is loaded unless the filename of another is specified.

-**uploader/zipUploadsAction.php**
-Is included in Jadu's Actions, and if selected for use within an xform will call function in zip-uploads.php to zip the uploads related to a userFormID

-**uploader/zip-uploads.php**
-Contains a function to zip uploads related to a unique_id (userFormID on XForms)

-## Setting up ##
+## Setup ##

 First, include the include.js file via HTML script src, like so:
 ```
-<script src='/site/custom_scripts/repo/apps/file-uploads/include.js'></script>
+<script src='/path/to/file-upload-tool/include.js'></script>
 ```

 Optionally (see the parent_element parameter below) define the #file-uploaders element, which will be the default element for uploaders to be placed into: